 As you review your financial situation, it’s a good idea to take a step back and look at your overall debt load.
 Ask yourself if you’re in a position to be investing or if you would be better off putting more money into paying down high-interest debt.

 If you have debt problems, you’re throwing money away and spinning your tires.
-Paying down your debt is the first step towards financial freedom.
+Paying down your debt is the first step toward financial freedom.

 Frequently Asked Questions